Watotacho/Watotacho/README.md

 - 👋 Hi, I’m @Watotacho
-- 👀 I’m interested in Python,Django,ui/ux design,JavaScript,HTML/css
+- 👀 I’m a Back-end developer(Python,Django)
 - 🌱 I’m currently learning Datascience and DAS
 - 💞️ Currently I am working on a mobile App that allow people to book cars online using Kotlin and react native.
 .